|

 For 4 years, I served as founding Director of the Interfaith Research Centre (IRC), launched in March 1994.
 This was a research networking agency in Eastern and Southern Africa.
 Concerns were cultural research, Islam, Christian-Muslim relations and cross-cultural training.
 In connection with IRC I served as a strategy consultant for several international agencies working in Africa.

-I served two years (1995-97) on the Board of Governors of Rosslyn Academy (a North-American curriculum K-12 school) in Nairobi, Kenya, chairing the Long Range Planning Committee and leading in the establishment of multi-media and Internet facilities and course approaches.
+I served two years (1995-97) on the Board of Governors of Rosslyn Academy (a North-American curriculum K-12 school) in Nairobi, Kenya, chairing the Long Range Planning Committee and leading in the establishment of multi-media and Internet facilities and course approaches for students and staff continuing education.
 I served three years on the board of Mombasa Baptist High School, a Kenya curriculum school.

 Computing

-I was first seriously involved with computers in 1984.
+I have been involved with computers since 1984.
 I have provided technical assistance, hardware maintenance and software training and evaluation over the years.
 I led in establishing a computer user group in Nairobi in 1996, and led the club for several years.
 I dabbled in Linux a bit, but didn't really get very deep into it.
 I am creating and managing web sites.

-Over the years Edith and I have taught courses on WordStar, the premiere word processor for many years and one of the first Desktop Publishing programs for Windows.
+In earlier years my wife Edith and I taught courses on WordStar, the premiere word processor for many years and one of the first Desktop Publishing programs for Windows.
+For several years I published several newsletter, journals or training materials with Ventura Publisher and other software publishing packages.

-I published a monthly computing newsletter, writing tutorials and other articles, and coordinated community tech support, and at times organizing programs and teaching in various computing courses.
-For about six years I was a contributing editor for a commercial computer magazine and have published various computer articles in other publications.
+For several years, I published a monthly computing newsletter, writing tutorials and other articles, and coordinated community tech support, and at times organizing programs and teaching in various computing courses.
+For about six years I was a contributing editor for the East African Computer Magazine and have published various computer articles in other publications.

 Publishing

-I have taught and published materials on Islam, world religions and cultures, Language learning, media communication, cross-cultural communication and computing.
-This included guest professor positions at two colleges, and visiting speaker at many.
+I have taught and published materials on Islam, world religions and cultures, language learning, media communication, cultural worldview investigation, cross-cultural communication and computing.
+This included guest professor positions at several universities, and visiting speaker at many.
 I serve as guest speaker for various conferences.

 ===---===---===---===---===---===---===---===